Skip to main content

 Should restaurants hire someone to manage their social media?

 Only if that person actually spends time in the restaurant.
 Outside agencies that have never eaten at your place produce generic content that feels corporate.
-Train someone on your existing staff instead - they already know the story, they are already there, and they see the moments that make good content.
+Train someone on your existing staff instead.
+They already know the story, they are already there, and they see the moments that make good content.
 Pay them a small bonus for the extra responsibility.

 Related free tools